 Along with current damage, the inspector has to report if the home owner has had any prior pest treatments.
 Some states actually require that the seller discloses whatever measures they took to get rid of the termites.

 When the VA inspector finds that the home is infested, or still has significant evidence of a previous infestation, he/she will probably recommend that the home owner treat the home to exterminate the pests.
-The seller is required to pay for a VA pest inspection, but anyone can pay for repairs if they’re needed.
-So, the cost for treating a home for termites is a negotiable item that you’ll deal with as part of your purchase agreement.
-I talked a little bit about negotiating costs in a previous post on homes for sale by owner.
+The seller is required to pay for a VA pest inspection; however the seller, lender or realtor can pay for any needed repairs.

 If you’re selling your home to a veteran, especially if you know you have termite problems, proactively preparing for the inspection and consequential treatments should help move the process along.

-If you’re the buyer, you don’t have to immediately discount a home infested with pests, but you do need to educate yourself about the drawbacks and be aware of what you’re getting into before you sign the purchase agreement.
+If you’re the buyer, you don’t have to immediately discount a home with pests, but you do need to educate yourself about the drawbacks and be aware of what the risks are before moving forward.

 If you have any questions or additional knowledge about VA pest inspections, don’t hesitate to speak up!